Rocky George: Biography

 During his tenure with Suicidal Tendencies, George joined a short-lived punk side project called "Pap Smear", formed by Slayer members Jeff Hanneman and Dave Lombardo.
 Although Pap Smear has never released any records, two of their songs were re-recorded on Slayer's 1996 covers album Undisputed Attitude.
 George joined Suicidal Tendencies in 1984, replacing Jon Nelson, who replaced the first album's guitarist Grant Estes.
 His debut with the band was Welcome to Venice on the song "Look Up...(The Boys Are Back)" written by Jon Nelson and Mike Muir.
 George is largely considered responsible for moving Suicidal Tendencies away from their hardcore punk roots into a more thrash oriented territory.
-He is also responsible for Robert Trujillo joining the band, who was a high school friend of his (at Culver City High School).
+He is also responsible for Robert Trujillo joining the band, who was a friend of his at Culver City High School.

 George joined Fishbone in 2003 and played on the 2006 studio album Still Stuck in Your Throat plus two EPs.
 In 2008, after thirteen years, George played with his former bandmates during an Infectious Grooves set.
 He left Fishbone in 2017 when that band's classic lineup reunited.

 Instruments

 George has used Ibanez guitars almost exclusively for years (particularly the RG series).
 He is still endorsed by Ibanez.
-Despite rumors, however, Rocky did not design the RG series (as "RG" stands for Roadstar Guitar, not for Rocky George).
-He is also a long time user of Mesa Boogie amplifiers.
+Despite rumors, however, Rocky did not design the Ibanez RG series, as "RG" stands for "Roadstar Guitar", not "Rocky George".
+He is also a long time user of Mesa Boogie amplifiers and the BBE 482i Sonic Maximizer, a signal processor used to produce a cleaner sound from the amplifier.